 Everything you need to know about The Voice Kids 2018

-Your guide to when the show starts, the judges and the format for the new series...
+Your guide to when the show starts, who the coaches are and the format for the new series...

-The Voice Kids is coming back to ITV for a second series this summer – and this year, the search for Britain’s best young singer will air every night across one week.
+The Voice Kids is back on ITV for a second series this summer – and this year, the search for Britain’s best young singer will air every night across this week.

 Here’s everything you need to know about the competition…

-The Voice Kids 2018 begins on Saturday 14th July at 8pm on ITV.
+The Voice Kids 2018 airs tonight at 8pm on ITV.
+The episode runs for an hour and a half, ending at 9.30pm.

 - Sharon Osbourne and Louis Walsh reveal what they really think of X Factor winners, talent show judges and more